How To Source The Best Pre-Loved Looks, According To Expert Resellers

 Advertisement

-Pascale believes that Love Island is the latest evidence that the stigma against pre-loved is on its way out.
-"Secondhand shopping has been making a really important shift over the last couple of years and as someone so dedicated to this, it's a great thing to see."
+Davies believes that Love Island is the latest evidence that the stigma against pre-loved is on its way out: "Secondhand shopping has been making a really important shift over the last couple of years and as someone so dedicated to this, it's a great thing to see."

 "Learn how to authenticate" — Millie Adams, 24

 Millie Adams launched Studded Petals Vintage in 2017 and has always had a personal love of high fashion, particularly '90s pieces.
-If you’re after pre-loved designer styles, Millie recommends learning how to authenticate.
+If you’re after pre-loved designer styles, Adams recommends learning how to authenticate.

 "There are huge amounts of counterfeit designer items online so learning to spot the fakes is key," she says.
 "Check the details.
 Stitching should be neat and uniform, compare tags with sites like Vintage Fashion Guild and legitimate vintage designer sellers (like myself and 1stDibs sellers).
 If you’re not sure about authenticity, don’t risk it."
 Platforms like eBay and Vestiaire also have their own authentication features.